Deliverect gobbles up $65M for a platform that streamlines online and offline food orders – TechCrunch

 Restaurants rode a wave of usage of food delivery services like Deliveroo, Uber Eats and DoorDash in the last year, discovering new revenues and ways to connect with diners to offset the fact that in-person trade for many of them had disappeared overnight.
-But they also discovered something less appetizing: dealing with the mess of apps and hardware that they need to use to manage orders from their various services is a nightmare, worse than a deflated souffle or a botched Beef Wellington.
+But they also discovered something less appetizing: dealing with the mess of apps and hardware that they need to use to manage orders from their various services is a nightmare, worse than a deflated soufflé or a botched Beef Wellington.

-Today, a startup out of Belgium called Deliverect, which has built a platform to manage all of that through one seamless app, is today announcing a big round of funding.
+A startup out of Belgium called Deliverect, which has built a platform to manage all of that through one seamless app, is today announcing a big round of funding.

 Underscoring the demand for its technology and the bumper year it’s just had, the company has raised $65 million — funding that it will be using to expand its business.
 That will include the services and integrations that it provides with a wider range of physical point of sale terminals and third-party service providers, and targeting more customers — restaurants, dark kitchens and consumer goods companies building direct-to-consumer strategies — in a wider range of markets.